Monday, June 15, 2026

 Our way of celebrating a birthday is to have a private dinner at home, with the birthday person choosing every part of the dinner.
 She has chosen, no surprise to us, a sushi feast.
 And for dessert, she's chosen her dad's family-famous cinnamon cake, created originally by her late paternal grandmother.

-Making sushi might seem like a rather simple task but not at our houses.
+Making sushi might seem like a rather simple task, but not at our houses.
 We go all out and add just as many goodies as a nori sheet can hold without exploding, or being too large to get into our mouths.
 So we had to start at least an hour and a half ahead of time because veggies had to be cut just so and asparagus had to be panko-breaded, tempura shrimp cooked (yes, they're insects of the sea, so I have no problem eating them.
 I make my own vegetarian rules!
 And I'm comfortable with insects, not that I've eaten any intentionally, except for these specific shrimp).

 For decorations, we had a "Happy ... " banner, and balloons, some full, some half-full.
 The cake had 16 tall candles and 1 "half-candle."
-Oh, and I stumbled through "Happy Birthday, skipping every other syllable."
+Oh, and I stumbled through "Happy Birthday," skipping every other syllable."

 It was silly, I know, but everyone had a very nice time, and the dinner and dessert were excellent.